Advantages of Cobots Over Traditional Robots: Complete Comparison

 Choose a COBOT if:

-- Cycle time requirement: ≥15 seconds
+- Cycle time requirement: 15 seconds or more

-- Budget available: ≤$150,000 total deployment
+- Budget available: $150,000 or less total deployment

 - Production volume: Low to medium (high-mix, low-volume)

-- Workspace: Shared with human operators (collaborative benefit)
+- Workspace: Shared with human operators

 - Flexibility needed: High (frequent retooling)